-in Whitford, 300 yards from Whitford Bridge and the banks of the tumbling river Axe, an attractive, stone-built cottage, Grade II listed, part 16th cent., attached to and created from one side of the friendly owners' home.
-At the back, 5 steps up to own beautifully planted, courtyard-style garden, south-facing with sunny/shady spots for relaxing (tables/chairs, benches) and gate to brick shed (lockable, tumble drier) for your bicycles/beach gear (outdoor boat parking, by arrangement).
-Behind this, a mown path winds up beside the owners' garden (care with children - unfenced pond, greenhouse) through a gorgeous wildflower meadow to a level area (table/chairs) - the tranquillity and outstanding panoramic views make it worth the climb.Inside, prettily furnished with original charm remaining (beams from 5'9” height, knobbly walls/floors, narrowish stairs).
-Neat kitchen/dining room (slimline dishwasher, washing machine, microwave, electric double-oven) through to sunny conservatory (sofa, chairs, door to garden), both with garden outlook; snug beamed living room (TV/DVD) with big inglenook fireplace (woodburner).
-Ground-floor shower-room (suite).
-Upstairs (stairgate), a good-sized, pretty double bedroom (5' bed) with single day bed, accessed through a neat shower-room (suite), and a twin.
+In Whitford, 300 yards from Whitford Bridge and the River Axe, an attractive cottage, Grade II listed, part 16th cent., created from one side of the friendly owners' home.
+At the back, 5 steps up to own south-facing courtyard-style garden (tables/chairs, benches) and shed (lockable, tumble drier) for your bicycles/beach gear (outdoor boat parking, by arrangement).
+Behind this, a mown path winds up beside the owners' garden (children beware - unfenced pond, greenhouse) through a wildflower meadow to a level area (table/chairs) - the tranquillity and panoramic views make it worth the climb.Inside, prettily furnished with original charm (beams from 5'9”, knobbly walls/floors, narrowish stairs).
+Neat kitchen/dining room (slimline dishwasher, washing machine, microwave, fridge, electric hob/double oven) through to sunny conservatory (sofa, chairs, door to garden), both with garden outlook; snug living room (TV/DVD) with big inglenook (woodburner).
+Shower-room (suite).
+Upstairs (stairgate), a good-sized double bedroom (5' bed) with single day bed (for alternative sleeping), accessed through a neat shower-room (suite), and a twin.
 A delightful cottage in peaceful surroundings, a good spot for walking, cycling and coast.

 |Family friendly||Great for children of all ages|

 |Notes||No pets allowed, No smoking at this property|

 |Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Washing machine|